Arlington Heights Neighborhood

 Just steps to the west you’ll land on the Hoyt Arboretum and its Redwood Observation Deck and Wedding Meadow.
 To the south, you’ll stumble upon even more, including the International Rose Test Garden and Portland Japanese Garden.

 The Arlington Heights neighborhood is almost entirely residential, so you won’t see any business strips here.
 However, the perks of being up in these Southwest hills keep coming, as Northwest Portland’s amenities wait only a short hop away.
-We’ve gathered here some of the closest – and most exciting – business that you can hope to visit on your trip to Arlington Heights.

-Arlington Heights Community Resources
+Arlington Heights Neighborhood Community Resources

-- Elementary School: Ainsworth Elementary
+- Elementary School: Ainsworth Elementary School

 - Middle: West Sylvan Middle School